Is Sugar Addictive

 Remember, breaking free from sugar addiction is a journey that requires commitment and perseverance.
 Seek professional help or join our support groups to guide you through the process.

-While sugar addiction is not yet officially recognised within the NHS, there is substantial evidence to prove otherwise, is sugar addictive?
+While sugar addiction is notkate oliver - sugar addiction specialist yet officially recognised within the NHS, there is substantial evidence to prove otherwise, is sugar addictive?
 Yes!
 Its effects on the brain, the presence of withdrawal symptoms, and the similarity to other substance addictions all point to the dangers of excessive sugar consumption.
 By understanding the science behind sugar addiction and taking steps to reduce, abstain from sugar, individuals can make informed choices about their health and well-being.
 So, the next time you reach for that sweet treat, remember the addictive nature of sugar and take steps towards a healthier relationship with this addictive substance.

-In writing the article, Is Sugar Addictive I’d like to acknowledge the following sources:
+In writing the article; Is Sugar Addictive, We’d like to acknowledge the following sources and points of reference used in our research: